Shane32/SharedWorkflows/configure-permissions.md

    - Environment name: `Development`
 4. In GitHub:
    - Create a new environment named `Development`
-   - Add the same secrets but with the development managed identity details
+   - Add the same environment variables but with the development managed identity details

 ## Workflow Configuration